| Administrative home | Pharmaceutical Chemistry |

 1. Obtaining relevant information

-To ensure compliance with these requirements the Program Director(s) and Executive Committee need to have the relevant information about faculty conduct.
+To ensure compliance with these requirements the Program Co-Directors and Executive Committee need to have the relevant information about faculty conduct.
 While information about faculty participation in program events and training is readily attainable, information about other types of violations may be difficult to obtain if, for example, the University is not forthcoming with information about faculty violations of university policies, or an individual who experiences a hostile interaction in the workplace does not report it.
 Thus, considering the different types and sources of information that are needed, the PSPG Program proactively seeks to track compliance with these requirements in multiple ways, as described below.

 2. Violations of program expectations for faculty conduct